Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 #### Overview

-Once this script is completed, you will get mutiple folders within the `--outdir` folder.
+Once this script is completed, you will get multiple folders within the `--outdir` folder.
 In the `MultiQC` folder, you will have a `multiqc_report.html`, which you can export to your local computer and get a comprehensive report the methylation calls for each sample.
 An example of a MultiQC report can be found [here](https://multiqc.info/examples/bs-seq/multiqc_report.html).

 The files generated from `methylseq` that we will use in further analyses will be found in `bismark_methylation_calls/methylation_coverage/*deduplicated.bismark.cov.gz`.